$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 app.kubernetes.io/name=llama-stack-operatoris displayed and has a status of Running.

-Deploying a RAG stack in a data science project
+Deploying a RAG stack in a project

 As an OpenShift Container Platform cluster administrator, you can deploy a Retrieval‑Augmented Generation (RAG) stack in Open Data Hub.
 This stack provides the infrastructure, including LLM inference, vector storage, and retrieval services that data scientists and AI engineers use to build conversational workflows in their projects.